What are the best Aliso Viejo parks and playgrounds? All of them! Well, I bet you have your favorites.

 Oak Park is popular for its shade covers and it feels like a good multi-age park since you can see the older kids playing basketball while tending to younger kids on the playground.

 Sheep Hills Park has a little bit of an identity crisis since it seems to be located in Laguna Hills, but it’s managed by Aliso Viejo Community Association.

 Westridge Park is a small neighborhood park with no restrooms, but there is partial shade over the playground and a sandy surface for kids who like to play in the sand.

 The Aliso Viejo Aquatic Center is in the neighborhood off Glenwood.
 The fenced playground at the front of the housing development is private and open only to residents.
 However, the pool is open to everyone.
 Aliso Viejo residents pay less than those who live outside the City, but everyone is welcome.
 There is a very small playground just outside the pool area that is public.

 Springdale Park is popularly known as “Spiderweb Park.”
 It has awesome rope climbers, but also shade covers over the playground and picnic area.
-I love the cement tunnel like the one at Acorn Park.

 Regional Parks closest to Aliso Viejo: